sytabaresa/kingly/README.md

 is a good example of such.

 So state machines are nothing like a new, experimental tool, but rather one with a fairly extended and proven track in both industrial and consumer applications.
+Actually, old people like me will remember SproutCore, an ancient framework by any means (2010 was it?) when javascript was still young and nimble, and jQuery was a baby.
+The [Ki library](https://frozencanuck.wordpress.com/2011/02/15/ki-just-got-better/) already offered then an interface to use hierarchical state machines (concretely statecharts).
 However, it has to be said that, when it comes to graphical user interfaces, it is a tool fairly unknown to developers.
-However, could state machines be another useful tool in our toolbox to write more **reliable** UIs, just as they help ensure reliable embedded software?
-We are not the first one to think so.
-Old people like me will remember SproutCore, an ancient framework by any means (2010 was it?) when javascript was still young and nimble, and jQuery was a baby.
-The [Ki library](https://frozencanuck.wordpress.com/2011/02/15/ki-just-got-better/) already offered then an interface to use hierarchical state machines (concretely statecharts).
-So this is like often in tech, running around in circles and repackaging the old as new.
+Our current assessment is that state machines are another useful tool in our toolbox to write more **reliable, maintainable** UIs, just as they do for embedded software.

 This library is born from :

 - the desire to investigate further the extent of the applicability of such tool both for specification and implementation of user interfaces
-  - the reliability factor driving the use of state machines for safety-critical software simply do not exist in the human-machine interface space.
+  - the reliability factor driving the use of state machines for safety-critical software is moot in the human-machine interface space.
 Errors in graphical user interfaces have lower significance than in airplane systems.
 Moreover, because of the potential subtle interactions between UI components, it may be difficult to exercise an extensive and realistic simulation of user interaction.
-But does the productivity factor still hold?
-Given that user interface programmign is highly iterative, what of maintainability ?
+But wouldn't the productivity factor still hold?
+Given that user interface programming is highly iterative, wouldn't the maintainability benefits be significant ?
   - the experience with gaming shows that, passed a given level of AI complexity, other techniques are better suited.
 How does this translate to the graphical user interfaces problem space?
 What would be a sweet spot?